OgelGames/powerbanks/README.md

 ## Dependencies

-Currently this mod only depends on the [technic](https://github.com/minetest-mods/technic) mod.
+Currently this mod only depends on the default and [technic](https://github.com/minetest-mods/technic) mods.

 ## Installation